-When uncorrectable erroneous data is found, how can it be kept from spreading?
+When uncorrectable erroneous data is found, how can the error be kept from spreading?

-Sometimes stored data contains an error, for example when it is something that was put away for later use into a medium to longer-term storage (i.e. not RAM).
+Sometimes stored data contains an error, for example when it is something that was put away for later use into a medium to longer-term storage.
 The part of the system that is going to contain the error might not have enough information to be able to determine if it was incorrect when first stored or if it was corrupted during storage.
 Using the invalid data will cause a failure; it must be contained to prevent this from happening.
-The corruption might have happened a long time ago but not identified until the data is about to be used.
+The corruption may have occurred in the past, but it remained unidentified until the data is about to be used.
 ROUTINE AUDITS (unwritten) are used to detect corrupt data before the data is needed for processing.
 In many cases CORRECTING AUDITS can be written to correct these elements of faulty data.
 But if the audits aren't available or the nature of the data prevents automatic correction then the data won't be correctable.